bytesrandomly/bytesrandomly/README.md

-## Hello, thanks for visiting my Github.
+Hello, thanks for visiting my GitHub
-> I hope you enjoy the things you see here.
+>I hope you enjoy the things you see here.

+About me
-## I am a developer for a long time, always doing well done projects and with a lot of effort.
-Always looking for ways to improve my codes and my base.
+> I am a developer with many years of experience, always focused on delivering well-done projects with dedication.
+I’m constantly looking for ways to improve my code and foundation.

-> If you have any suggestions in any project done, please make a fork.
+If you have any suggestions for any project, feel free to fork it.